Sewer Camera 10DX1 Solves Hidden Blockage | Wheeled Drain Camera Test

 Initial Problem — Overflowing Toilet & Suspected Wipes

 The toilet was clearly backed up, and plunging did nothing.
-While working the plunger I noticed gurgling from the shower drain — a clear sign of a shared blockage.
-No access from the outside; the only entry point was under the bathroom floor.
+While working the plunger, I noticed gurgling from the shower drain — a clear sign of a shared blockage.
+With no access from the outside, the only entry point was under the bathroom floor.

 First Use of the Powerwill 10DX1